hsma-tools/stlitepack/README.md

 ### Non-elective Flow Simulation

+*An example with an app in an 'apps' subfolder, which uses the 'st.navigation' method for a multipage streamlit app, and outputs the html file to the root of the repository*

 All credits go to [Helena Robinson](https://github.com/helenajr) and collaborators for the original repository!

 - stlite Repository: [github.com/Bergam0t/hr_Non-Elective-Flow-Simulation](https://github.com/Bergam0t/hr_Non-Elective-Flow-Simulation)